RenzoMurinaCadierno/PythonToolbox/Abstract Data Structures/SortedSinglyLinkedList/README.md

 - _get\_nodes_ : Gets a tuple with all nodes in the list.
 If indexed=True is passed as parameter, it gets a tuple of tuples where each inner tuple is in the format of (node index, node value).
 - _set\_nodes_ : Sets all nodes to a value.
 Has a safe overwirte mode to replace only the nodes whose values are None.
 - _indexOf_ : Gets the indexes of the node whose values matches with the parameter.
+- _is_empty_ : Returns True if the head reference is None.
 - _valueOf_ : Gets the value of the node whose index matches with the parameter.
 - _clear_ : Removes all nodes from the list.
 If the nodes are not bound to an external reference, they will be garbage collected.
 - _append_ : Inserts a value/node at the end of the list.